heikalb/thesis-scripts/README.md

 and password of your TNC account (which you need to obtain beforehand).
 The minimum you need to enter is `python3 get_query_results.py -u exusername -p expassword`, for example.
-You may tinker with d1_get_data/get_query_results.py so that you can run it in an IDE with your user information
+You may tinker with d1_get_data/get_query_results.py so that you can run it in an IDE with your user information.

 ## Project status
 This project is no longer in active development.